THE PERFECT CURE FOR FEAR

-Why then are many people today who claim to be in love still bound by fear?
+Why are many people today who claim to be in love still bound by fear?

-Then, what kind of love can totally eliminate fear and deliver human soul from the torment or anguish of fear?
+Then, what kind of love can eliminate fear and deliver the human soul from fear’s torment or anguish?

-The love of God which is in Christ Jesus our Lord (Rom.
+The love of God is in Christ Jesus our Lord (Rom.
 8:39)!

-The Scripture clearly reveals that it is only the divine and perfect love (the love of God which is in Christ Jesus) that can serve as the perfect cure or antidote for fear, drive out fear, and deliver human soul from the bondage and torment of fear.
+The Scripture reveals that only divine and perfect love (the love of God in Christ Jesus) is the perfect cure or antidote for fear to drive out fear and deliver you from the bondage and torment of fear.

 John testifies, “Love has in it no element of fear; but perfect love drives away fear, because fear involves pain, and if a man gives way to fear, there is something imperfect in his love.”
 (1 John 4:18 WNT).

-According to God’s Word, if there is any element or trace of fear of anything in your mind, it is a sure indication that you are not experiencing or walking in divine and perfect love.
+According to God’s Word, if there is any element or trace of fear of anything in your mind, it indeed indicates that you are not experiencing or walking in divine and perfect love.

 There are four Greek words translated as “love” in the Bible.

-Let us consider them for deeper understanding of what the Bible means by “perfect love”.
+Let us consider them for a more profound understanding of what the Bible means by “perfect love.”

-First, Eros (intimate or romantic love): This speaks of sexual or erotic love, or the feelings of arousal that are shared between two people who are physically attracted to each other.
+First, Eros (intimate or romantic love): This speaks of sexual or erotic love, or the feelings of arousal shared between two physically attracted people.

-Second, Phileo (brotherly love): This word speaks of the warm affection shared between family and friends.
+Second, Phileo (brotherly love): This word speaks of the warm affection between family and friends.

-Third, Storge (affection or fondness): This word speaks of family love, the bond among mothers, fathers, sisters and brothers.
+Third, Storge (affection or fondness): This word speaks of family love, bonding between mothers, fathers, sisters, and brothers.

-It is also describes a sexual relationship between two people that gradually grew out of a friendship.
+It also describes a sexual relationship between two people that gradually grew out of a friendship.

-Fourth, Agape (sacrificial or selfless love): This is the Greek word that is often translated “love” in the New Testament.
+Fourth, Agape (sacrificial or selfless love): This is the Greek word often translated as “love” in the New Testament.

 It refers to the perfect, divine, unconditional, self-sacrificing, active, volitional, and thoughtful love of God for humans.